 The fit and material are the most important considerations when deciding on a good base layer.

 The second layer is the insulation layer and it is usually made from a fleece type material.
-They are sold for both legs and torso but we only believe a torso second layer is necessary.
+They are sold for both legs and torso but for EBC only a torso second layer is necessary.

 This layer consists of warm and waterproof jacket and trousers often called the outer core layer.
 These will mainly be used for higher altitudes of the trek or if the weather gets very cold and/or rainy.